sampathgujarathi/sampathgujarathi/blogs/Unleashing-the-Power-of-100+-Plugins-for-Discord-Dominance.md

 ## Elevate Your Discord Experience with Vencord

 In conclusion, Vencord stands as the ultimate Discord companion, offering a treasure trove of plugins to cater to every need.
 With the spotlight on the gaming marvel, GDPS Editor Latest Version, and the innovative fakeProfile, Vencord is not just enhancing Discord; it's reshaping the way communities interact.
 Join the Vencord revolution and unlock a new era of Discord dominance!

+## Note
+Using Vencord violates Discord's terms of service Client modifications are against Discord’s Terms of Service.

+However, Discord is pretty indifferent about them and there are no known cases of users getting banned for using client mods!
+So you should generally be fine as long as you don’t use any plugins that implement abusive behaviour.
+But no worries, all inbuilt plugins are safe to use!

+Regardless, if your account is very important to you and it getting disabled would be a disaster for you, you should probably not use any client mods (not exclusive to Vencord), just to be safe

+Additionally, make sure not to post screenshots with Vencord in a server where you might get banned for it